 The Non-Executive Directors have the opportunity to meet without Executive Directors present.
-Led by the Senior Independent Director, the Non-Executive Directors should meet without the Chair present at least once a year to appraise the Chair's performance.
-This year the Senior Independent Director reached out to the Non-Executive Directors separately for feedback on the Chair.
-All Non-Executive Directors endeavour to meet employees, both formally and informally, throughout the year and will continue to do so in 2024 to ensure that it is able to take account of their interests.
+Led by the Senior Independent Director, the Non-Executive Directors meet without the Chair present at least once a year to appraise the Chair's performance.
+All Non-Executive Directors endeavour to meet employees, both formally and informally, throughout the year and will continue to do so in 2025 to ensure that it is able to take account of their interests.